michael2012z/BitBible/markdown/KJV/files/Deut.md

 5. And what he did unto you in the wilderness, until ye came into this place;

-6. And what he did unto Dathan and Abiram, the sons of Eliab, the son of Reuben: how the earth opened her mouth, and swallowed them up, and their households, and their tents, and all the substance that was in their possession, in the midst of all Israel:substance…: or, living substance which followed themwas…: Heb. was at their feet
+6. And what he did unto Dathan and Abiram, the sons of Eliab, the son of Reuben: how the earth opened her mouth, and swallowed them up, and their households, and their tents, and all the substance that was in their possession, in the midst of all Israel:

 7. But your eyes have seen all the great acts of the Lord which he did.